shichishima/obsidian-universal-cursor-hotkeys/README.md

 ## Limitations
 - **No Word-Level Navigation**: Movement by word (e.g., Option/Ctrl + Left/Right) is currently not supported.
 - **No Visual Line Navigation for HOME/END**: Cursor HOME and Cursor END move directly to the beginning or end of the actual logical line (the entire paragraph), rather than the visually wrapped line.
-- **Key Repeat Behavior**: Each command executes only upon the initial key press.
+- **No Key Repeat Support**: Each command executes only upon the initial key press.
   - **On macOS**: When a key is held down, subsequent movements are handled by the OS.
 Consequently, specialized table navigation (like cell-to-cell jumps) will not apply during repetition.
   - **On Windows**: Key repeat is not supported for these commands; they will only execute once per press.
 - **Shortcut Conflicts (Windows)**: On Windows, these commands may conflict with system defaults (e.g., Ctrl-A for Select All).
 Users must manually resolve these conflicts in the settings.